charmbracelet/wish/README.md

 WantedBy=multi-user.target
 ```

-You can tune the values bellow, and once you're happy with them, you can run:
+You can tune the values below, and once you're happy with them, you can run:

 ```bash
 # need to run this every time you change the unit file